Funded traineeship for young graduates at the EU Delegation to the OECD and UNESCO in Paris

 - and an application form

-Please mention in the subject of your e-mail: Funded Traineeship - Political Section or Economic/Trade Section or Development Section (you may only apply to 1 traineeship per delegation, however based on your profile, the delegation could offer you a traineeship in another section).
+Please mention in the subject of your e-mail: Funded Traineeship - OECD Section or UNESCO section (you may only apply to 1 traineeship per delegation, however based on your profile, the delegation could offer you a traineeship in another section).

 Important information to read before applying